debanjo31/backsnip/javascript/expressjs/API-Integration/GEMINI-API-Integration/readme.md

 To run this project, follow these steps:

-1. cd into this project directory i.e `javascript\expressjs\API-Integration\GEMINI-API-Integration`
+1. open this project directory i.e `javascript\expressjs\API-Integration\GEMINI-API-Integration` in your Terminal.
+2. Install all required modules.
+Use the `npm i` command to install.
+Note once you have installed required modules, you don't have to install it again.
 2. run `npm start`